ariga/atlas/doc/md/ddl.md

 ## Extensions

-Applications working with `schemaspec` objects are expected to extend the Atlas language by defining their own type structs that objects can be handled in a type-safe way.
-Resource objects provide the `As` method to read a resource into an extension struct, as well as a `Scan` method to read an extension struct back into a Resource.
+Applications working with the Atlas DDL are expected to extend the Atlas language by defining their own type structs that objects can be handled in a type-safe way.

-The mapping between the extension struct fields and a Resource is done by placing tags on the extension struct field using the `spec` key in the tag.
-To specify that a field should be mapped to the corresponding Resource's `Name` specify ",name" to the tag value.
+The mapping between the extension struct fields and the configuration syntax is done by placing tags on the extension struct field using the `spec` key in the tag.
+To specify that a field should be mapped to the corresponding resource's name specify ",name" to the tag value.
 For example,
 ```go
 type Point struct {
     ID string `spec:",name"`